AdamCodd/local-hyperDB/README.md

 ### Partial document querying through skip_doc parameter:
 The `skip_doc` parameter allows you to selectively include or exclude a certain number of documents before applying the ranking algorithm in the query method.
 If `skip_doc` is a positive integer, the method will skip the first `skip_doc` number of documents.
 If it is a negative integer, the method will exclude the last `skip_doc` number of documents.

-Note: If the absolute value of `skip_doc` is greater than the total number of documents, a warning will be shown.
+Note: If the absolute value of `skip_doc` is greater than the total number of documents, a warning will be shown and the filter will be ignored.

 Example:
 ```python